Skip to main content

 Team

-There needed to be more trust in the design system; it was neglected and needed more oversight.
+Trust in the design system was low.
+It had been neglected and needed real oversight.

 Process